vierlan/cafe-POS/src/main/scala/CafeInstructions.md

     - Premium menu items are excluded from this discount.
     - To qualify for this discount card, their total spend over a minimum of 5 purchases needs to be £150.
     - E.g. if a customer purchased 4 times, each a minimum of £20, on 4 different days, they will be entitled to a discount of 8% on every purchase (regardless of total price).
 They can redeem this discount with every purchase, multiple times per day.
 On their 5th purchase of minimum £20 (after discount scheme), they will receive their 8% discount and a star (taking them to 5).
+   ### what does it mean to qualify for the card?
+Must the customer have made purchases totalling > £150 && paid more than 4 times before they can start receiving their first Stamp?

 ### Extension 2 - Multi-Currency & Staff Discount
 This is an airport café.